stellar/scp-proofs/README.md

 Using Ivy, we formalize SCP in a high-level, non-executable specification, and we prove that members of intertwined sets never disagree (SCP's main safety property) and some liveness properties.

+NOTE: For the old proofs, checkout [commit 803b345](https://github.com/stellar/scp-proofs/tree/803b345e3156f70eb1e24f522c50517161731cd0) .
+The repository at this commit contains a full liveness proof.
+However, being written in Ivy 1.6, it has a lot of hacks.
+The current, newer version of this repository contains proofs written in Ivy 1.7.

 # Isabelle/HOL proofs